 Botulinum toxin is predominantly used as a treatment to reduce the appearance of facial wrinkles and fine lines.

-Beyond aesthetic applications, Botox is used to treat a variety of medical conditions, including eye squints, migraines, excess sweating, and leaky bladders.
+Beyond aesthetic applications, it is used to treat a variety of medical conditions, including eye squints, migraines, excess sweating, and leaky bladders.

 Botulinum toxin is administered by diluting the powder in saline and injecting it directly into neuromuscular tissue.
 It takes 24-72 hours for botulinum toxin to take effect.
 In very rare circumstances, it may take as long as 5 days for the full effect of botulinum toxin to be observed.

 Botulinum toxin should not be used in pregnant or lactating women, or by people who have had a previous allergic reaction to the drug or any of its ingredients.

 Injections with botulinum toxin are generally well tolerated and there are few side effects.
 In rare cases, an individual may have a genetic predisposition that results in a mild, transient unusual response to the drug.